-The GlomCon fellows will have a one-hour meeting with faculty every two weeks throughout the year.
+The GlomCon fellows will have a 1-2 hour meeting with faculty every two weeks throughout the year.
 Fellows have to prepare for and lead the session, which may take many forms, such as case-based discussions, journal club, nephropathology series, or ‘behind-the-door’ look at guidelines.

 Fellows will summarize the educational session on the GlomCon website and create learning tools with the faculty and program directors.